The Science of Choice ...

 3. adaptive - environment changes

-4. biological - set points themselves are naturally selected -
+4. biology - set points themselves were naturally selected -

-5. intelligent design - self conscious imagination prunes out errors after learning - feelings & intentions - rationality & understanding - laws & money
+5. psychology - (intelligent design) - self conscious imagination prunes out errors after learning - feelings & intentions - rationality & understanding - laws & money

-Outcomes change the environment which always feeds back and constrains the survival chances of lower level activity ... the whole shebang & caboodle must be self-consistent to survive.
+Outcomes changed the environment which always fed back and constrained the survival chances of lower level activity ... the whole shebang & caboodle had to be self-consistent to survive.